All Episodes

 I believe it is, yes.

-Yeah, I've met Professor Otsuki.
+Yeah, I've met Professor Osuki.

 Well, at any rate, he has demonstrated scientifically that these plasma balls are able to either keep their energy static or actually increase it.

-Now, if you think that, you know, And that's just impossible from a physics point of view.
+Now, if you think that, you know, and that's just impossible from a physics point of view.

-Thermodynamics or electrodynamics theory, right?
+It's a thermodynamic electrodynamics theory, right?

 It just can't be.